ronpichardo/CwsSystemInfo/README.md

 An html file can be created and loaded on the processor.  for example if the processor's IP is 10.10.10.41 and the html file is called 'sysinfo.html', you visit 10.10.10.41/sysinfo.html in your browser to view the data

+Once the program is compiled, it can be loaded to any other slot of a Crestron Processor.
+It does not affect the currently running program, which is great since the program can run independently as an overview of the current system.
 ## Requirements

 This was created in C# / Simpl# Pro for Crestron